New Year's Eve: Mongolia

-Mongolians began celebrating the Gregorian New Year in the Socialist period, with influence from the former Soviet Union.
-As a modern tradition, New Year's Eve as well as New Year's Day are public holidays, and are two of the biggest holidays of the year.
+Mongolians began celebrating the Gregorian New Year in the Socialist period, influenced by the former Soviet Union.
+As a modern tradition, New Year's Day is a public holiday: one of the biggest holidays of the year.
 They celebrate New Year's Eve with families.
-It is common, just like in the former Soviet Union, that the National Anthem of Mongolia is to be played at the midnight hour on television following the holiday address by the President of Mongolia.
+It is common, just as in the former Soviet Union, for the National Anthem of Mongolia to be played at midnight on television following the holiday address by the President of Mongolia.

 Pakistan

-New Year's Eve is usually celebrated with fireworks in big cities (e.g. Lahore, Karachi and Islamabad).
-Musical nights and concerts are also held.
+New Year's Eve is usually celebrated with fireworks in big cities (e.g. Lahore, Karachi, and Islamabad) with musical nights and concerts also held.

-Many Pakistani youngsters enjoy the type of celebrations held the world over.
-The elite and educated classes participate in night-long activities in urban and cosmopolitan cities like Karachi, Lahore, and the capital of Islamabad.
-Young teenagers also use bikes for one wheeling on the roads.
+Many Pakistani youngsters enjoy the type of celebrations held all over the world, and now they are trying to follow the Western cultures.
+The elite class community participates in night-long activities in urban and cosmopolitan cities like Karachi, Lahore, and Islamabad, and middle-class young teenagers use bikes for one-wheeling on the roads.
+There are also some firework shows in public places where everyone gathers with families to witness New Year's Eve.